jerome-trc/biomorph/ATTRIB.md

 Sprites STYX A through D use the work of Realm667 user CaptainToenail ("Adrenaline Kit").

 [This spritesheet](https://forum.zdoom.org/viewtopic.php?p=1240563#p1240563) by Sonik.o.fan provided the basis for the following graphics:
-- Sprites CBRN A through D
+- CBRN A through D
-- Sprites PNVG A and B
+- PNVG A and B
-- Sprites STYX A through D
+- STYX A through D

 ## Fonts